 Tuesday, 3rd December: Make sure you keep your eyes peeled about 10.00 a.m. for some white bearded and black booted visitors.
-Chil-ALC: LAND dren and adults from Findern Primary will be holding their annual stroll to Mercia Marina and back to raise money for the school.
-It won't be hard to miss - just watch out for fifty Santas strolling to the marguee near the Marina Office.
+Children and adults from Findern Primary will be holding their annual stroll to Mercia Marina and back to raise money for the school.
+It won't be hard to miss - just watch out for fifty Santas strolling to the marquee near the Marina Office.
 Saturday, 21st December, 7pm: "Oh Come All Ye Faithful " to the Willow Tree Tea Rooms and join your fellow moorers and lodgers for a Christmas Fuddle.
 There will be a bar, music, and probably the odd surprise or two!
 With the marquee and patio heaters there will be plenty of room and shelter whatever the weather!
 Sunday, 22nd December, 3pm: Come and join the choirs from our local group of churches.
 Enjoy a singalong, with fellow moorers/lodgers, friends and family.
 Bring a plate of mince pies or sausage rolls to share with our visitors.
 Spiced wine and soft drink will be served.
 The Fuddle: You bring the food to make up a buffet - sweet or savoury.
 Sandwiches or cobs, cheese or pate, crisps, sausage rolls, little sausages, pasta, fruit, cake or mince pies, etc. Please let Lucy know what you'd like to bring.
 Best Decorated Boat/Lodge Competition It's that time of year again... time to deck your hulls with holly and dress up your boats for the Best Decorated Boat or Lodge Competition.
 To enter all you need do is take a snap of your boat and upload it with the boat's name onto the Marina's Facebook page.
 The winner will be announced in the week running up to Christmas.
+Boardwalk Development

-Boardwalk Development Construction began in November and is due to finish July 2014.
-Daryl writes as follows about their partner-A Grand opening planned for Septemship with the Marina: ber 2014.
-The main contractors, designers and structural engineers are all local: - Bi Design of Repton SA Consulting of Burton.
+Construction began in November and is due to finish July 2014.
+A Grand opening planned for September 2014.

+The main contractors, designers and

+- structural engineers are all local:Davlyn Construction of Derby

+- Bi Design of Repton

+- SA Consulting of Burton.